-Boolean Expressions 3.1
+3.1 Boolean Expressions

-In some cases the activation of a norm will depend on the values bound to the variables in the illocution schemes and on the context of the scene (the previous bindings) where the illocution is uttered.
-With this aim, we incorporate boolean functions over illocution schemes' variables as antecedents and consequents of norms.
+In some cases the activation of a norm will depend on the values assigned to the variables in the illocution schemes and on the context of the scene (the previous bindings) where the illocution is uttered.
+With this aim, we incorporate boolean expressions using illocution schemes' variables as means to restrict the possible values such variables may have.